tanshihuai/X-Ray-Co/README.md

 ***Nurses***
 <br>
-Nurses view a patient's visit history can add patients to the doctor's queue.
+Nurses are able to view a patient's visit history and add patients to the doctor's queue.
 They can also enroll new patients into the hospital's database.
 <p>
 <p align="center">
 <img src="https://github.com/tanshihuai/X-Ray-Co/blob/master/uploads/images/nurse1.JPG" width="600">